caprover/caprover-website/docs/troubleshooting.md

 AWS has its own customization with regards to port handling and etc. It make require some custom setup, see [this blog post for example](https://fuzzyblog.io/blog/caprover/2019/11/10/using-caprover-on-aws.html).

+## ARM processor

+As of 1.8.1, CapRover works on arm processors like "raspberry pi" and such.
+Note that some one click apps may not work on rasberry pi.
+One click apps are external apps that are not maintained by CapRover.

 ## How to stop and remove Captain?
 Captain uses docker swarm to support clustering and restarting containers if they stop.
 That's why it keeps re-appearing.
 Try this: